 What’s Your Tail Telling You?

-The great thing about your tail queries is that they can tell you a lot about how people are using your website, and how well you’re serving them.
+The great thing about your tail queries and your search query data in general is that it can tell you a lot about how people are using your website, and how well you’re serving them.
 And don’t forget, you’re getting all these data points for free, in real-time, from the people who are already using your site.
 They’re providing more accurate, timely and cost-effective data than any survey or focus group can produce.

 The problem is that the tail is so large and so disparate, it’s difficult to know where to start, and hard to wrap your head around.